gerritjvv/random/java/msws/README.md

-# Pure Java PRNG of the Generator Middle Square Weyl Sequence method in Pure Java
+# PRNG using the Middle Square Weyl Sequence method.

 ## Introduction

 The <a href="https://en.wikipedia.org/wiki/Middle-square_method">Middle Square Weyl Sequence PRNG</a> is one of the fastest methods of <a href="https://en.wikipedia.org/wiki/Pseudorandom_number_generator">psuedo random number generation</a> available.

-This implementation takes directly from the C implementation and makes a few modifications to make it Java friendly.
+This implementation takes directly from the C implementation and makes a few modifications to make 100% Java.

 The original paper can be found at <a href="https://arxiv.org/abs/1704.00358">https://arxiv.org/abs/1704.00358</a>.